 Apple’s AirDrop has been one of the most liked features by Apple users so they can share anything instantly with any other iPhone, iPad or Mac users.
 Google wanted to catch up and in 2020, the company introduced Nearby Share using which Android users could share files and other stuff among them at fast speeds.
-So here’s how you can use Google Nearby Share to share files with your friends and family who are Android users:
+So here’s some useful information about the Google Nearby Share feature that can be helpful for you whenever you decide to use the feature.

-To begin with, you should first ensure that your Android smartphone is running on Android 6.0 or above as Nearby Share works only on such smartphones.
+To begin with, you should first ensure that your Android device is running on Android 6.0 or above as Nearby Share works only on such versions.
 Next, Open the content, like a photo or webpage which you want to share.

 Next, tap on the share button and then click on Nearby Share.
 If the feature is turned off, you will have to switch it ON by clicking on ‘Turn on’.